Getinge Norge AS

 Getinge Group has also established grievance mechanisms and is committed to investigating any concerns.
 If Getinge Group discovers any severe adverse human rights impacts, Getinge Group will act appropriately without delay.

-Getinge Group is on a journey of continous improvement with regards to due dilligence in the supply chain including human rights due dilligence.
+Getinge Group is on a journey of continuous improvement with regards to due diligence in the supply chain including human rights due diligence.
 The first focus is to identify, prevent and mitigate any adverse impacts on people and to reasonably remediate if any impacts are found.
 Getinge Group actively encourages its partners and stakeholders to help it progress by approaching Getinge Group directly or through the appropriate channels established.
 Getinge Group welcomes any feedback and is committed to incorporating such feedback and subsequent actions in future Transparency Act statements.

 This statement is approved and signed by Getinge Norge's Board of Directors and our General Manager.